prerakpatelca/REST-API-with-NodeJS/README.md

 # REST-API-with-NodeJS
 Created a basic REST API with NodeJS and wrote an application to test the API.
+The REST API allows for the management of a collection of users, with the functionality of the API defined below.
+Created a basic REST API with NodeJS and wrote an application to test the API.

 #### This guide